owncast/owncast.github.io/content/releases/owncast-0.0.8.md

 Under the new Chat settings page in the admin you can add a list of names or words you don't want to allow people to use in their chat usernames.
 This way you can stop people from having fake names like "Admin" to mislead people.

+Also, default usernames are no longer "UserXX", but instead a randomly generated string.

 ### Chat connection limits

-Previously we didn't suggest more than 1,000 people to be connected to the Owncast chat, but with this revision it's been tested to 5,000 concurrent users, though you may see more or less depending on your server and how it's configured.
-In general most people should no longer be limited due to chat.
+Previously we didn't suggest more than 1,000 people to be connected to the Owncast chat, but with this revision it's been tested to many times that, though you may see more or less depending on your server and how it's configured.
+In general most people should no longer be limited in chat capacity.

 ### Custom chat emoji

 You can now input, and autocomplete, custom emoji in chat by typing :emojiname:.
 Hover over emoji in the chat to see the name of it.
 By typing part of an emoji, such as `:dancing` and hitting `tab` it will attempt to auto-complete it for you just like it does with usernames when you type `@user` and `tab`.

-### Other notes

-- Chat welcome message will no longer be sent if chat isn't active (your stream is offline).
-- Default chat username will be a randomly generated string instead of the previous "UserXX".
-- You can use :emojiname: to manually type in an emoji in a chat message.
+### New standalone embeddable chat

+There's now a standalone chat interface located at `/embed/chat/readwrite` that you can embed in an iframe anywhere you like, allowing you to easily have the full chat in a custom interface that you design.

+This is also useful for streamers who just want to bring up a full-screen chat to use when streaming.

 # Changelog